SchizoDuckie/DuckieTV/README.md

 **Add your favorite shows by picking them off of TraktTV's Trending Shows list, or search manually**
 ![Add new shows with ease, pick from Trak.TV's trending shows](http://i.imgur.com/bUzCDbo.png)

-**Navigate to any of your shows easily by opening the "series you're watching" panel**
+**Navigate to any of your shows easily by opening the "view your local library" panel**
 !['Shows you are watching'](http://i.imgur.com/EYloHBq.png)

 **Forgot to mark your shows as watched?
 Batch mode enables to mark a whole range of shows at once.**